Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 In the real and virtual worlds, those two parties and the abstraction between them can take on different names, such as client-(API)-server, consumer-(contract)-service, subscriber-(subscription)-publisher, employer-(job title)-employee, listener-(speech)-speaker, usage-(interface)-implementation…

-> Take the `IWebDeveloper` job title.
-That is a very handy abstraction.
-It allows a developer to advertise what he is able to achieve (he *implements* that interface) and an employer to advertise an available position (it *consumes* or has a *dependency* on that interface).
-Now, imagine what would happen if we were to remove abstractions altogether and try to interact only with whole realities.
-The employer could not simplify things down to a straightforward job description; it would need to describe precisely *everything* the employee might be required to do in a day.
-And the employee, on the other end, would need to describe *everything* that constitutes what he is as a person.

 ## Yet keeps them independent

 Abstraction allows entities to keep some healthy distance from each other, by avoiding their respective implementation details from becoming entangled and dependent.